 We provide a standard limited product warranty for our solar products against defects in materials and workmanship under normal use and service conditions.
-Our standard warranty period is 25 years for our power optimizers, 12 years for our inverters, 10 years for our storage interface and a 10-year limited warranty for our residential energy hub battery.
+Our standard warranty period is 25 years for our power optimizers, 12 years for our inverters, 10 years for our storage interface and a 10-year limited warranty for our residential batteries.
 Other products are sold with standard limited warranties that typically range in duration from one to ten years, and in some cases for a longer period.
-In certain cases, customers can purchase an extended warranty for Critical Power products and our battery storage products that exceed the standard warranty period.
-In addition, customers can purchase extended warranties for inverters that increase the warranty period to up to 25 years.
+In certain cases, customers can purchase an extended warranty for our battery storage products that extend the standard warranty period.
+In addition, customers can purchase extended warranties for inverters that extend the warranty period to up to 25 years.

 Our products are designed to meet the warranty periods and our reliability procedures cover component selection, design, accelerated life cycle tests, and end-of-manufacturing line testing.
-However, since our history in selling power optimizers and inverters is substantially shorter than the warranty period, the calculation of warranty provisions is inherently uncertain.
+However, since our history in selling power optimizers and inverters is shorter than the warranty period, the calculation of warranty provisions is inherently uncertain.